It’s a Wonderful Life: Feel-Good Movies

 The problem with feel-good stories

 It was remarkably hard to get Google to say anything negative about feel-good movies.
 No matter what I input along with the term—criticism of, problem with, etc.—all I got were lists of the best of them.
 Only dictionaries would admit that the term feel-good relates to or promotes “an often specious sense of satisfaction or well-being.”
-Example: “feel-good reform program that makes no changes.”
+Example: “a feel-good reform program that makes no changes.”

 Because, let’s face it, calling a movie or novel ‘feel-good’, is often a dismissive way to denigrate a story.
 What in other times would have been thought of as just a ‘good’ movie, might now be flipped off with the addition of ‘feel.’
 Why does a happy ending in modern works now run the risk of being disparaged in this way?